backstage/backstage/.changeset/dry-spies-cover.md

 '@backstage/theme': patch
 ---

-Will Add warning variant to Dismissable component.
+Will Add warning variant to DismissableBanner component.